susanBuck/notes/07_Command_Line/05_PHP-from-CL.md

 ## Is PHP from CL set up?

 In addition to running PHP on a server, you can also run PHP from Command Line.

-To see if PHP for CL is setup, and what PHP executable (`php.exe`) it's using, run these commands:
+To see if PHP for CL is setup, and what PHP executable (`php.exe`) CL is using, run these commands:

 Mac:
 ```bash